hardikvasa/google-images-download/README.rst

 Google Images Download
 ######################

-Python Script for 'searching' and 'downloading' hundreds of images from to the local hard drive!
+Python Script for 'searching' and 'downloading' hundreds of images from Google to the local hard drive!

 Documentation
 =============